w3c/wai-contacting-orgs/index.md

 To learn more about these and other accessibility issues, check out www.w3.org/WAI/intro/accessibility

-By the way, making your site accessible will benefit Citylights too, see Developing a Web Accessibility Business Case for Your Organization (www.w3.org/WAI/bcase/Overview.html).
+By the way, making your site accessible will benefit Citylights too, see Developing a Digital Accessibility Business Case for Your Organization (www.w3.org/WAI/bcase/Overview.html).

 Please tell me when you've fixed these problems.
 Happy to help you further.
 You can ring me at 12-345-6789.